 Preparing to be a great businessman or businesswoman requires a lot of moving parts.
 However, a business administration degree will help you develop many skills and gain experience that will translate to a successful career.

-Want to learn more about a business degree?
+Want to learn more about a business degree at North Central?

-Download a free course list for a business administration degree at North Central University, a private Christian university located in downtown Minneapolis (home to 19 Fortune 500 companies).
+Download our free viewbook to see if a degree at North Central University, a private Christian university located in downtown Minneapolis (home to 19 Fortune 500 companies), is right for you.